CNCLgithub/ReconMem/README.md

 # Conducting the analysis

-We provided a jupyter notebook (./analysis_scripts/Behavioral analysis.ipynb) recreating the results in Figure 4.
-The ANOVA analysis reported in Table 1 was performed in R. It can be reproduced by executing the markdown file (./analysis_scripts/ANOVA.rmd) in RStudio.
+We provided a jupyter notebook (./analysis_scripts/Behavioral analysis.ipynb) recreating the results in Figure 5.
+The ANOVA analysis reported in Supplementary Table 1 was performed in R. It can be reproduced by executing the markdown file (./analysis_scripts/ANOVA.rmd) in RStudio.